 Each situation will be considered on a case-by-case basis, including the circumstances of the data breach and the steps taken to report and rectify the problem.

-According to information provided by the OAIC, the OAIC expects organisations to develop their own procedures for assessing a suspected data breach.
+The OAIC expects organisations to develop their own procedures for assessing a suspected data breach.
 Examples of a data breach may include:

 - data or records containing customers' personal information is lost or stolen

 - a database containing personal information is hacked